AnthoniusHendriyanto/auth-service/README.md

 - 🛡️ Role-Based Access Control: Middleware to enforce role-based access for specific endpoints.
 - 🔒 Brute-Force Protection: Limits login attempts from a single IP address to prevent brute-force attacks.
 - 🔄 CI Pipeline: Continuous integration pipeline to build, test, and scan the code for vulnerabilities and quality issues.
+- 📋 **Admin User Listing**: Admins can retrieve a list of all registered users.

 ---
 ## Architecture